What is Arm Lift Surgery?

-Hanging, flabby arm skin folds, also known as bat wings, can cause a person to become self conscious and lose the ability wear tops with fitted sleeves, and contribute to discomfort caused by underarm skin rash and irritation.
+Hanging, flabby arm skin folds, also known as bat wings, can cause a person to become self-conscious and lose the ability to wear tops with fitted sleeves, and contribute to discomfort caused by underarm skin rash and irritation.

 By having an arm lift surgery in Thailand, patients often enjoy the freedom of a lifestyle not previously available to them.